voldikss/vim-floaterm/README.md

 #### **`g:floaterm_autoclose`**

-Type `number`.
-Whether to close floaterm window once a job gets finished.
+Type `Number`.
+Whether to close floaterm window once the job gets finished.

 - `0`: Always do NOT close floaterm window
 - `1`: Close window if the job exits normally, otherwise stay it with messages like `[Process exited 101]`